nodejs/build/orka/templates/README.md

 1. You need to connect to the Orka VPN.
 You can find the instructions in the secrets repository. @TODO
 2. Authenticate the cluster with `orka3 login` -> this will give a url to access to login to macstadium.
 This login lasts for 3600s.
-3. Once logged into macstadium, you can `orka3 user get-token` to get a user token to do other things, like build images.
+3. Once logged into macstadium, we need to get the service account token so we can build images without timing out.
+   `orka3 sa list` will display the service account tokens. `orka-deploy-dev` is the token we use for image builds.

 ## Authenticate to ghcr.io